$6.99 shipping on all orders (shipped within the contintental USA). We pay the rest!

-(The above photo represents Norway, Albania, China, Congo, Korea and the USA all part of a great big special family.
-They are my people.)
+(The above photo represents Norway, Albania, China, Congo, Korea and the USA.
+All part of a great big special family.
+Mine.)

 For 37 years, we have laughed, gathered, broke bread, gave our little ones tubbies, and watched storms roll in on the old deck.
 My BIL is creating a new one where we can continue to make new memories.